 Stacks and queues are foundational data structures that are useful when adding and removing in particular orders.
-It's important to be comfortable with these two data structures.
+It is important to be comfortable with these two data structures because depth-first-search and breadth-first-search will use them for graph traversals.

 A stack is a data structure that stores objects in which the most recently stored objects are the first ones to be removed, (LIFO: last in, first out).
 An example to help you remember the mechanics of a stack is to associate it with stacks in real life.
 With a stack of plates, the plates that are placed on top of a stack will be the first ones that are removed from the top!